jayant91089/itap/README.md

 ## Step 16: Test ITCP

-#### open a new terminal and navigate to the 'ittp' directory created in Step 0.
+#### open a new terminal and navigate to the 'catpit' directory created in Step 0.
 Then type:
 ```{r, engine='bash', count_lines}
 sh ./gap4r8/bin/gap.sh
 ```